Antonio Cromartie

-Antonio Cromartie (born April 15, 1984) is an American former professional football player who was a cornerback in the National Football League (NFL).
-He played college football for the Florida State Seminoles and was selected in the first round by the San Diego Chargers in the 2006 NFL Draft.
+Antonio Cromartie Sr. (born April 15, 1984) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected in the first round by the San Diego Chargers in the 2006 NFL draft.
 He was selected to four Pro Bowls and was a first-team All-Pro in 2007 after leading the league in interceptions.
 He also played for the Arizona Cardinals, New York Jets and Indianapolis Colts.
 Cromartie holds the record for the longest scoring play in NFL history after returning a missed field goal 109 yards for a touchdown in 2007.
-After his playing career, he was a cornerback coach for the Texas A&M Aggies.
+After his playing career, he was a graduate assistant for the Texas A&M Aggies.

-Early years
+Early life

 Cromartie was born in Tallahassee, Florida, He was a versatile player at Tallahassee's Lincoln High School.
-Throughout his senior season, Cromartie recorded 12 tackles and 2 interceptions, returned 3 punts and 2 kicks for TDs, had 450 yards and 1 touchdown on 30 catches and ran the ball 13 times for 242 yards and 3 touchdowns.
+Throughout his senior season, Cromartie recorded 122 tackles and 2 interceptions, returned 3 punts and 2 kicks for TDs, had 450 yards and 1 touchdown on 30 catches and ran the ball 13 times for 242 yards and 3 touchdowns.
 This was enough to earn Cromartie 2002 USA Today defensive player of the year.
 Considered a four-star recruit by Rivals.com, Cromartie ranked sixth among cornerback prospects in the nation.
 Cromartie also participated in the 2003 U.S. Army All-American Bowl.

 Cromartie also ran track in high school and placed 3rd in the 110-metres hurdles and as a member of the 4 x 100-metres relay team at the Class 5A County track meet.
 He also cleared 14.3 meters in triple jump.